gematik/spec-ISiK-Vitalparameter-und-Koerpermasze/guides/Implementierungsleitfaden-ISiK-ICU-Normalstation-Workflow-Stufe-4/Einfuehrung/Datenobjekte/Datenobjekt_sd-mii-icu-systemischer-vaskulaerer-widerstandsindex/Profil.page.md

 from
     CapabilityStatement
 where
-    url = %capability3
-or
-    url = %capability4
+    url = %capability
 select
-    Name: name,
-    join for rest.resource.where(%canonical in supportedProfile)
+    for rest.resource.where(%canonical in supportedProfile)
     select
         'Verbindlichkeit': extension('http://hl7.org/fhir/StructureDefinition/capabilitystatement-expectation').value
 </fql>